ppaez/pyramid_tutorial_maintain/README.rst

 |                 |                            |          |             |          |          |          |          |             |          |
 +-----------------+----------------------------+----------+-------------+----------+----------+----------+----------+-------------+----------+

+The files ``CHANGES.txt, development.ini, MANIFEST.in, production.ini,
-Some files that result from the scaffold are not modified in the tutorial:
+README.txt`` and ``setup.cfg`` that also result from the scaffold are not modified in the tutorial.
-`CHANGES.txt, development.ini, MANIFEST.in, production.ini,
-README.txt, setup.cfg`.

 If a source code file is modified, the modifications may need to be propagated to the snapshot for the next chapters.

 References
 ==========
-There are two ways that the documentation files refer to the tutorial source files:
+The documentation files refer to the tutorial source files in two
+ways:

 #.
 Listing the content of a source file by using a `literalinclude`
-   Sphinx directive.
-This directive may include these options:
+   Sphinx directive, along with either of both of these options:

     - `lines` to select specific lines to display.

     - `emphasize-lines` to highlight the added or edited lines.

 #.
-Refer to specific lines in a listing, like "line 2 imports
+Refering to specific lines in a listing, like "line 2 imports
-   the docutils module" or "lines 13-15 define a function", for explanation.
+   the docutils module" or "lines 13-15 define a function".

 If one or more lines are added or deleted in a source file, some line number references to that file in the documentation might